olanrewajudavid/upos/README.md

 # upos
 Point of Sales Application ---
-This reposotory does not cotain the main sql database.
+This repository does not cotain the main sql database.
 To request, send mail to olanrewajudavid@gmail and you will receive it shortly in your email.

 ----Enjoy-----